Oumar Ballo (basketball)

-Oumar Ballo (born 13 July 2002) is a Malian college basketball player for the Arizona Wildcats of the Pac-12 Conference.
-He previously played for the Gonzaga Bulldogs.
+Oumar Ballo (born 13 July 2002) is a Malian professional basketball player for Pallacanestro Cantù of the Italian Lega Basket Serie A (LBA).
+He played college basketball for the Gonzaga Bulldogs, Arizona Wildcats, and Indiana Hoosiers.
 Listed at 7 ft 0 in and 260 lbs, he plays the center position.

 Early life and career

-Ballo grew up in Koulikoro, Mali playing football as a goalkeeper but shifted his focus to basketball due to his exceptional height.
+Ballo grew up in Koulikoro, Mali.
+He played football as a goalkeeper but shifted his focus to basketball due to his exceptional height.
 His mother and brother, who had moved to France at age 15 to play the latter sport, encouraged him to switch to basketball.
 As a child, Ballo idolized National Basketball Association (NBA) player Shaquille O'Neal.

 High school career

 When he was 11 years old, Ballo began training with coach Mohamed Diarra in his hometown, eventually earning an invitation from Canterbury Academy, a British private school in Las Palmas, Spain.
 He enrolled as a full-time student, despite not knowing Spanish or English, and started practicing basketball three times per day.
 In May 2017, Ballo was named most valuable player (MVP) of the Spain Under-16 Championship after helping Canterbury finish in third place, behind bigger clubs like Barcelona and Real Madrid, and leading the tournament in rebounds.
 In 2018, he averaged 15.1 points, 10.8 rebounds, and 2.3 blocks per game at the Spanish Junior Championship, earning MVP honors.

 In October 2018, Ballo moved to NBA Academy Latin America, a training center in Mexico City sponsored by the NBA, CONADE, and Mexican Basketball Federation.
 He missed a large portion of the 2018–19 season with an ankle injury.
 In February 2019, Ballo played at the Basketball Without Borders camp at 2019 NBA All-Star Weekend in Charlotte, North Carolina, where he was one of the youngest participants.